zorgy28/verbund_tender/README.md

 ALTER TABLE tenders ENABLE ROW LEVEL SECURITY;
 ALTER TABLE tender_documents ENABLE ROW LEVEL SECURITY;
 ALTER TABLE tender_images ENABLE ROW LEVEL SECURITY;
+ALTER TABLE tender_document_types ENABLE ROW LEVEL SECURITY;

 -- Basic policies (adjust based on auth requirements) CREATE POLICY "Allow all for service role" ON tenders FOR ALL TO service_role USING (true);
 CREATE POLICY "Allow all for service role" ON tender_documents FOR ALL TO service_role USING (true);
 CREATE POLICY "Allow all for service role" ON tender_images FOR ALL TO service_role USING (true);
+CREATE POLICY "Allow all for service role" ON tender_document_types FOR ALL TO service_role USING (true);
 ```

 ## 🔧 **Schema Design Principles**